rzqcoder/Jarvis-Master/README.md

 ⚠️ Disclaimer: This project is a personal automation tool.
 Use at your own risk.
 It can control your mouse, keyboard, and system settings.
 Always review the code before running.

+⚠️ Make sure to make an authorized_users folder, and in that folder take a picture of yourself, rename it tony.jpg, and put it in there for the face recognition to work.

 ✨ Features

 - 🎙️ Voice Wake Word – Responds to "Jarvis", "Buddy", "Computer", "Sir", or "Boss".